-- at least 3 stored procedures containing input and output parameters

-- at least 3 views (often used for reporting purposes).

-- At least 1 DML trigger

-- at least 3 Table-level CHECK Constraints

-- Computed Columns based on a user defined function (UDF)

-- Column Data Encryption

-- at least 3 non-clustered indexes

-- Power BI /Tableau for data visualization

-- Graphical User Interface (GUI) for CRUD operations a plus (optional)
+- At least 3 stored procedures with input and output parameters. - At least 3 views, often used for reporting purposes. - At least 1 DML trigger. - Computed columns based on a user-defined function (UDF), with the base table altered via DDL to enforce the calculation. - Column data encryption. - At least 3 non-clustered indexes. - Data visualization using Power BI or Tableau. - A graphical user interface (GUI) for CRUD operations is a plus (optional).